Per-Scholas-Hassan-Razak/mod15-taskmaster/README.md

       - throws resource not found error at service if user is not owner of project
       - throws resource not found error at service if task does not belong to project
       - if all checks pass then task is deleted

+### router.put("/", updateTask);
+      - updates a task associated with a specific project
+      - throws projectId/taskid validation error at service if projectId/taskid is not present or does not pass schema validation
+      - throws resource not found error at service if user is not owner of project
+      - throws resource not found error at service if task does not belong to project
+      - if all checks pass then task is updated